liviaerxin/dicompyler/dicompyler/README.md

 - [x] remove `dicompyler/baseplugins/{dvh,quickopen,anonymize}.*` plugins
        change the `plugin_version` to not load them

-- also check code of `https://github.com/dicompyler/dicompyler-core` DICOM parsing (with `pydicom`) done here

 - [x] are we using [wxWidgets/Phoenix](https://github.com/wxWidgets/Phoenix/)?
       Yes, after wxPython4.0.0a2 version, Phoenix is the improved next-generation wxPython